Convenor: Jonathan Darling

 Secretary: Nick Schindler

 Nick is a Paediatric trainee in the East of England with a budding interest in paediatric neurology.
 Having started his medical education career as a student teaching first aid courses for St John Ambulance, he now coordinates the East of England ST1-3 teaching days and a number of regional simulation courses.
-After completing a postgraduate certificate in Medical Education at Cambridge in 2017 Nick is hoping to continue his studies by undertaking a diploma (whilst pretending that he is still a student).
+After completing a postgraduate certificate in Medical Education at Cambridge in 2017 Nick is continuing his studies by undertaking a diploma (whilst pretending that he is still a student).
 Along with his love of food and caffeine (two things that go very well with medical education) Nick is passionate about promoting PEdSIG across the UK and enabling healthcare professionals from all backgrounds to build their skills as medical educators.
-In January 2018 he was appointed as trainee representative to the RCPCH assessment and Start executive committees.
+In January 2018 he was appointed as trainee representative to the RCPCH Assessment and Start executive committees.

 Academic Officer: Hannah Jacob

 Hannah is a paediatric registrar in London and recently completed an Academic Clinical Fellowship in medical education at the UCL Institute of Child Health.
 Her research focused on developing a national child health syllabus for medical students using a range of qualitative and quantitative research methods.
 She is passionate about encouraging people to present and publish their medical education projects.
 Hannah has a love of good food, decent coffee and travelling.